Klivess/Civilisation/README.md

 # Civilisation
-A simulation of the world
+A simulation, where AI "humans" grow, breed, and interact based off of math and free will.